Did we really need the new “Mall of Egypt”? I say, “Yes”!

 Walking into a new mall I got the same feeling children do when they step foot into a theme park for the first time.
 I beamed with excitement as I took in the sight of all the people, the shiny new decor, and heard the smooth jazz that rang through the corridors.
 You could feel the buzz in the air as all of the guests reveled in the thrill of being able to “shop” somewhere new.
 I say “shop” because based upon the activity going on it was obvious that many of them were sightseers or there for groceries, just like us.

-There was a crowd gathered to observe a fashion show being held, which were were too busy following our stomachs to get a glimpse of, and though there were some people dotted around the clothing and specialty stores, the cashier lines were sparse if they existed at all.
+There was a crowd gathered to observe a fashion show being held, which we were too busy following our stomachs to get a glimpse of, and though there were some people dotted around the clothing and specialty stores, the cashier lines were sparse if they existed at all.

 Whereas the food court and Carrefour hypermarket were places of utter chaos.
-Normally, we avoid food courts but literally none of the eat-in restaurants were open yet, so we had to choice but to partake.
+Normally, we avoid food courts but literally none of the eat-in restaurants were open yet, so we had no choice but to partake.
 I could be exaggerating but it felt like it took us 45 minutes to find a place to sit and get our food.
 The mall staff worked efficiently and despite the crowds that bumped and pushed you no matter where you sat or stood, it was a clean place to eat, so not unbearably torturous.
 We ate from an Egyptian place called Shakra 2 Go.
 The food was absolutely delicious.
 We ordered 2 macarona bechamels, 2 sides of rice, chicken, vegatables, bread, and drinks call “Laimoon” which are cold and foamy made of lime and sugar and don’t quite taste like lemonade but are great when made properly.
 Everything cost about 130 LE, or under $8 USD.

 Beano’s cafe is also in Mall of Egypt and we went there for coffee afterwards.
 The mediocre coffee and stale cake cost as much as our meal at Shakra 2 Go.
 The place however was nice, the service was good, and it wasn’t too crowded, no doubt, due to the prices.